 - Preheat oil in small pot to 350 degrees F.

 - Crack both eggs into a shallow bowl.
 Add the hot sauce, and whisk until combined.

 - Mix the cassava flour, tapioca flour, parsley flakes, garlic powder, paprika, onion powder and salt, pepper, and cayenne pepper to taste in a shallow bowl.

 - Dredge green tomato slices in egg wash, then in cassava/tapioca flour mixture.
 Fry in batches for about 3 to 4 minutes per batch, or until they are light golden brown.
 (They will darken while cooling.)
 Drain over paper towels.

-- Spoon shrimp remoulade sauce over the gluten free fried green tomatoes.
+- Spoon the shrimp remoulade sauce over the gluten free fried green tomatoes.